-- A grievance is against grades awarded in particular courses or academic decisions regarding academic work unless there is an element of harassment and discrimination involved in the claim - A grievance is based on the same or similar circumstances that are pending resolution or have been resolved or are under adjudication and involve the same student. - A grievance is against a University policy or procedures, or a University employee is acting in compliance with those policies/procedures.
+- A grievance is based on the same or similar circumstances that are pending resolution or have been resolved or are under adjudication and involve the same student. - A grievance is against a University policy or procedures, or a University employee is acting in compliance with those policies/procedures.